salamander2/Library-demo/README.md

 ### :boot: [Template for HTML / CSS using Bootstrap](docs/html_template.html)

 💥 NOTE: Students worked on this off and on for most of one semester (Feb2023 - May2023), whenever students had free time, while I provided guidance.
 Not as much was accomplished as was hoped.
 Please do not think that this is a finished, completed project.
+HOWEVER, we still learned a lot and did a lot!